minibits-cash/minibits_wallet/README.md

 Wallet state is managed by mobx-state-tree and persisted in fast MMKV storage.
 Only the basic mobx concepts are in place, whole model could be improved.
 All critical wallet code is in services/walletService.ts and all ecash state changes are in models/ProofsStore.ts.
 Wallet communication with the mints is in model/Wallet.ts and uses [cashu-ts](https://github.com/cashubtc/cashu-ts) library.

 Crypto operations are handled by react-native-quick-crypto, that is fast and does not require awful javascript shims.
-Transaction history and ecash backup is stored in sqlite, with fast react-native-quick-sqlite driver that enables to run lighter queries synchronously.
+Transaction history and ecash notes are stored in sqlite, with fast react-native-quick-sqlite driver that enables to run lighter queries synchronously.

 Wallet included own Tor daemon using react-native-tor library to connect to the mints over Tor network.
 However this seems not to be long term approach as this library is not properly maintained and future updates of React native will likely break it.
 Help with replacement would be appreciated.

 In case of breaking state and data model changes, versioning and code is ready to run necessary migrations on wallet startup.